grig20051501/hangman/README.md

 **This is a popular hangman game**

-A _eternal_ source of happines for *every* human beign around the globe.
+An _eternal_ source of happines for *every* human beign around the globe.
 A truly masterpiece of coding, which no one, literally **no one** have done before.